ashvardanian/StringZilla/README.md

 1. StringZilla: single-header C library and C++ wrapper for high-performance string operations.
 2. StringZillas: parallel CPU/GPU backends used for large-batch operations and accelerators.

-Having a second C++/CUDA layer greatly simplifies the implementation of similarity scoring and fingerprint functions, that would require too much error-prone boilerplate code in pure C.
+Having a second C++/CUDA layer greatly simplifies the implementation of similarity scoring and fingerprinting functions, which would otherwise require too much error-prone boilerplate code in pure C.
 Both layers are designed to be extremely portable:

-- [x] across both Little-Endian and Big-Endian architectures.
+- [x] across both little-endian and big-endian architectures.
 - [x] across 32-bit and 64-bit hardware architectures.
-- [x] across Operating Systems and compilers.
+- [x] across operating systems and compilers.
 - [x] across ASCII and UTF-8 encoded inputs.

 Not all features are available across all bindings.
-Consider contributing, if you need a feature that's not yet implemented.
+Consider contributing if you need a feature that's not yet implemented.

 |                                | Maturity |   C   |  C++  | Python | Rust  |  JS   | Swift |
 | :----------------------------- | :------: | :---: | :---: | :----: | :---: | :---: | :---: |